Hackerjef/Modmail-plugins/README.md

 # Modmail-plugins
- Custom plugin used by me for kyb3r's modmail bot
+ Custom plugins used by me for kyb3r's modmail bot